No matter how technical that may sound to you, we at Moqod treat the choice of the platform as a business question.

 By the way, we have prepared a great article about other differences in approaches to development comparing B2B and B2C apps, check it out too.

 I’d add one more thing from the App Store Optimization (ASO) perspective.
 Don’t go for cross-platform if you rely your app promotion on the organic growth within AppStore and Google Play Store.
 These two have a different set of requirements and developing an app simultaneously for Android and IOS limits out your possibilities for fulfilling them.

 We saw a few clients of ours whose initial plan was not to go on the App Store.
 However, after some pivot, they decided to go upload their app to the App Store.
 That required us to implement a lot of changes in functionalities, involving many tricks and hacks.
 That would be almost impossible to do if the app was initially developed within cross-platform frameworks.
 I’ll cover this case in detail in my future article.

 As for the tools to use for cross-platform development, we at Moqod are fans of Flutter, and we explained here why.

 Developing an app for multi-platform simultaneously looks very attractive under sterile conditions.
-In real-life though, you might want to sacrifice a certain part of the market, to get the most of the other part.
-So consider, who your users are, look on the app through their eyes and the choice of the solution will become more clear
+In real life though, you might want to sacrifice a certain part of the market, to get the most of the other part.
+So consider, who your users are, look at the app through their eyes and the choice of the solution will become more clear.